jessicapino716-png/aqoolwirewebsite/replit.md

   - External articles and Op-Eds both use SimpleImageUpload for reliable image uploads
   - Images are uploaded through /api/upload-image endpoint to Google Cloud Storage
   - Admin authentication token key: 'adminToken' (camelCase) stored in localStorage
+- **SEO**:
+  - Dynamic sitemap.xml generation at /sitemap.xml
+  - Includes all static pages and dynamically generated article pages
+  - Automatically updates when new content is published
+  - Proper priority and change frequency hints for search engines

 ## External Dependencies